nishantjr/ml-tableau/docs/preliminaries.md

 while $\lnot \phi$ matches all elements \emph{not} matched by $\phi$.
 An existential $\exists x \ldotp \phi(x)$ is interpreted as the union of all patterns matching $\phi(x)$ for all valuations of $x$.
 $\mu X \ldotp \phi(X)$ matches the \emph{least} set $X$ such that $X$ and $\phi(X)$ match the same elements.
-An important point to note here is that element variables have as denotation exactly a single element, whereas set variables may be interpreted as any subset of the carrier set.
+An important point to note here is that element variables have as evaluation exactly a single element, whereas set variables may be interpreted as any subset of the carrier set.

 \begin{definition}[$\Sigma$-models]